Two Toronto-area men charged with human trafficking in Nova Scotia

 Thomas, 31, was arrested by police in Niagara Falls, Ont., on March 27.
 He's facing 17 charges, including trafficking in persons, assault, advertising sexual services and receiving a material benefit from sexual services.

-RCMP officers worked with their provincial counterparts in British Columbia, Alberta, Manitoba, Ontario, Quebec and Newfoundland and Labrador, as well as Halifax Regional Police.
+RCMP officers worked with their provincial counterparts in British Columbia, Alberta, Manitoba, Ontario, Quebec and Newfoundland and Labrador, as well as with Halifax Regional Police.

 We have closed comments on this story for legal reasons.
 For more information on our commenting policies and how our community-based moderation works, please read our Community Guidelines and our Terms and Conditions.